pingcap/docs/tidb-cloud/serverless-driver-kysely-exmaple.md

 ### Before you begin

-This tutorial use vercel Edge Function as an example.
+This tutorial use Vercel Edge Function as an example.
 To complete this tutorial, you need the following:

 - A TiDB Serverless cluster.
 If you don't have any, you can [create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md).
 - A [Vercel](https://vercel.com/docs) account that provides edge environment.